SAP-archive/yaas-storefront/Quickstart.md

 > The simplified storefront supports three event types only: `PageViewEvent`, `ProductDetailPageViewEvent` and `CategoryPageViewEvent`.

 Interactions with the storefront create events.
 Click on the product of your choice to create a `ProductDetailPageViewEvent`, click on the youtube video link to send a `PageViewEvent`, or switch the category to send a `CategoryPageViewEvent`.
-The enrichers contained within the **Profile Services for Commerce** package that your tenant is subscribed to react to these events, and introduce changes to the profile, for example by creating or updating whole sections or properties.
+The enrichers contained within the **Profile Services for Commerce** package that your tenant is subscribed to react to these events, and introduce changes to the profile.

 ## Step 5: Track events